dwqs/chare/README.md

 chare init username/repo my-project
 ```

 Where `username/repo` is the GitHub repo shorthand for your fork.
 But the repo need to meet some conditions.
-See this: [template-simple](https://github.com/dwqs/template-simple/blob/master/README_en.md)
+See this: [here](https://github.com/dwqs/blog/issues/56) or [writing custom templates](https://github.com/vuejs/vue-cli#writing-custom-templates-from-scratch)

 ### Local Templates